 The Ogawa-Yamanaka Stem Cell Prize recognizes individuals whose original translational research has advanced cellular reprogramming technology for regenerative medicine.

-The prize was established in 2015 through a generous gift from the late Hiro and Betty Ogawa and is supported by Gladstone Institutes.
-It recognizes the importance of induced pluripotent stem (iPS) cells, discovered by Gladstone Senior Investigator and Nobel Laureate Shinya Yamanaka.
+The prize was established in 2015, through a generous gift from the Betty and Hiro Ogawa Family, and is supported by Gladstone Institutes.
+It recognizes the importance of induced pluripotent stem (iPS) cells, discovered by Gladstone Senior Investigator and Nobel Laureate Shinya Yamanaka, MD, PhD.

-Gladstone is proud to partner with Cell Press group to support this important prize.
+Gladstone is proud to partner with Cell Press to support this important prize.

 Each year, the awardee is honored during a ceremony hosted by Gladstone Institutes in San Francisco, California.
 The recipient gives a scientific lecture and is presented with the award, along with an unrestricted prize of $150,000 USD.

-Gordon Keller, PhDDirector of the McEwen Stem Cell Institute at the University Health Network, Senior Scientist at Princess Margaret Cancer Centre, Professor of Medical Biophysics at the University of Toronto
+Gordon Keller, PhDDirector of the McEwen Stem Cell Institute at the University Health Network in Toronto, Canada

-Keller was selected for his life-long contributions to the efficient, lineage-specific differentiation of human pluripotent stem cells into a myriad of cell types.
-His work enables disease modeling and regenerative medicine approaches for many human diseases.
+A world-renowned stem cell scientist, Keller was selected for his contributions to efficient lineage-specific differentiation of human pluripotent stem cells into a myriad of cell types, enabling disease modeling and regenerative medicine approaches for many human diseases.
+Read more.